Wildfire smoke

 • If you use rescue medications, make sure you have a supply at home and always carry them with you during wildfire season.
 Have a clear plan to follow if your rescue medications cannot bring your condition under control

 • The harder you breathe, the more smoke you inhale.
-Take it easy during smokey periods, consider exercising indoors, and drink lots of water to help your body cope with the smoke
+Take it easy during smoky periods, consider exercising indoors, and drink lots of water to help your body cope with the smoke.

 • Smoke events are often accompanied by heat in the summer season.
 Be cautious about closing windows and doors if your home is not equipped with air conditioning to keep the house cool.